Vitamin E Interactions

 Vitamin E + omega-3

 synergyOmega-3 fatty acids (EPA and DHA) are polyunsaturated and highly susceptible to oxidation, which can blunt their cardiovascular and anti-inflammatory benefits.
-Vitamin E (mixed tocopherols) acts as a lipid-soluble antioxidant that protects omega-3 fatty acids from peroxidation both during storage and after absorption.
+Vitamin E acts as a lipid-soluble antioxidant that helps protect omega-3 fatty acids from peroxidation both during storage and after absorption, which is why most quality fish oils already include a small amount of mixed tocopherols.

 Vitamin E + selenium

-synergyVitamin E and selenium work as complementary antioxidants.
-Selenium is the cofactor for glutathione peroxidase, which clears lipid peroxides, sparing vitamin E. Vitamin E in turn prevents lipid peroxidation, reducing demand on the selenium-dependent enzyme.
+synergyVitamin E and selenium are complementary antioxidants.
+Selenium is the cofactor for glutathione peroxidase, which clears lipid peroxides and spares vitamin E, while vitamin E intercepts free radicals in membranes and reduces the demand on the selenium-dependent enzyme.
+The partnership is well established in animal and mechanistic studies; clinical benefit of the combination in people is more limited.

 Related ingredients